 The ANU College of Business and Economics acknowledges Aboriginal and Torres Strait Islander communities as the traditional custodians of this land.
 Our vision is for an Australia that provides equal opportunities for all, while recognising and respecting the special place, culture and contribution of Aboriginal and Torres Strait Islander people as the first Australians.
-The College is committed to closing the gap that exists for Indigenous people and will work towards this goal through the actions outlined in our Reconciliation Action Plan in the areas of students, staff, research, education, outreach, visitors and infrastructure.
+The College is committed to closing the gap that exists for Indigenous people and will work towards this goal through the actions outlined in the University’s Reconciliation Action Plan.

 We begin all public events with an acknowledgement of traditional owners or a Welcome to Country.